 As we can plainly see, Mr. Robertson does not support Dr. Griffin's assertions.
 He suggests that the WTC Towers were designed to handle a 707 impact, but that the actual requirement stipulated a much lower speed collision, with "absolutely no comparison" between the requirement and the actual events of September 11th.
 Mr. Robertson also indicates that a thorough analysis would have been impossible with the tools of the time.
-It also bears pointing out that his firm LERA was a contributor to the NIST report, rather than disputing it, as Dr. Griffin suggests.
+It also bears pointing out that his firm LERA was a contributor to the NIST Report, rather than disputing it, as Dr. Griffin suggests.

-4. It is unclear to the author how John Skilling's comments are at variance with the actual events of September 11th - both towers were struck, but remained standing, and there were "horrendous" fires.
-To my knowledge, Mr. Skilling has never claimed that the Towers would remain standing indefinitely, particularly given the fires and the impossibility of fighting them.
-Even if he has, there are no calculations given in support.
+4. It is unclear to the author how the late John Skilling's comments are at variance with the actual events of September 11th - both towers were struck, but remained standing, and there were "horrendous" fires.
+To my knowledge, Mr. Skilling never claimed that the Towers would remain standing indefinitely, particularly given the fires and the impossibility of fighting them.
+Even if he had, there are no calculations given in support, nor has anyone been able to replicate such a result.
 The burden of proof remains upon Dr. Griffin.

 5. It is difficult to take this final point of Dr. Griffin's seriously, for two reasons.
-First, as we have seen above, three of the four supposedly contrary points of view appear to confirm NIST's conclusions rather than dispute them, and the third is so vague as to be unusable.
-Second, the NIST report was a scientific study, and not in any way required to survey opinions and speculations prior to the fact.
+First, as we have seen above, three of the four supposedly contrary points of view appear to confirm NIST's conclusions rather than dispute them, and the remaining point of contention is so vague as to be unusable.
+Second, the NIST Report was a scientific study, and not in any way required to survey opinions and speculations prior to the fact.
 Unless supported by calculations, which NIST did indeed attempt to find [15], such opinions cannot be evaluated for accuracy, and thus are not relevant for purposes of the study.